Sunday, 29 August 2021

 Ladbroke Grove 1977 - the view from our front door

 Around 1972 my girlfriend Carol landed a job at Lansdowne Studios at the posh Holland Park end of Ladbroke Grove.
-Her shorthand and typing ability were valuable skills in the early 70s and she became secretary to both the famed producer Denis Preston and pianist/arranger Zack Lawrence.
-Under the name Mr. Bloe, Lawrence had recently scored a huge hit with the instrumental “Groovin’ With Mr Bloe” on the DJM label.
-Elton John played on the demo recording of the tune, but Lawrence overdubbed his own piano on the hit version.
+Her shorthand and typing ability were valuable skills in the early 70s and she became secretary to both the famed producer Denis Preston and pianist/arranger Zack Laurence.* Under the name Mr. Bloe, Laurence had recently scored a huge hit with the instrumental “Groovin’ With Mr Bloe” on the DJM label.
+Elton John played on the demo recording of the tune, but Laurence overdubbed his own piano on the hit version.

 London's first independent music recording studio, Lansdowne is probably best-known for its jazz recordings, many of them produced by Denis Preston himself, often assisted by the legendary Joe Meek as engineer.
 But some important rock and pop music was cut there too, including Lonnie Donegan's “Rock Island Line”, Acker Bilk's “Stranger On The Shore” and “Mellow Yellow” by Donovan.
 The first four or five Uriah Heep LPs were also recorded at Lansdowne, as were some early Sex Pistols demos.
 But Preston's biggest-selling artist by far during the 70s was the whistling Kenyan folk singer Roger Whittaker.
 And that's a fact.